WayneWang24/Indoor-Position-Repo/README.md

 # Indoor-Position-Repo

+This repo contains the basic whole framework for indoor position, including UWB/BLE-AOA Indoor location, multiple 2D/3D Indoor Navigation algorithms.
+Besides, we will support the quick Map constrution in the future.
+This repo including
+1. the complete SWIFT codebase for UWB-based Indoor Location and Navigation. [y]
+2. the basci Android codedase for BLE AOA Indoor Location and Navigation [x]

-This repo contains multiple 2D/3D algorithms for indoor position, including the python version and corresponding JAVA version.
-It can quickly implemented into IOS/Android APP.
+We believe that this repo can be quickly implemented into IOS/Android APP.
 If you find it helpful, please give this repo a star!

 # Table of Contents